 See Related: What is the Environmental Impact of Geothermal Energy?

-The iShares ESG Advanced MSCI EAFE ETF (MFXF) is one of the newest ESG ETF options on this list: it first launched in 2020.
+The iShares ESG Advanced MSCI EAFE ETF (MFXF) is one of this list’s newest ESG ETF options: it first launched in 2020.
 While it might be newer, it’s already climbing the ranks as a popular ESG ETF investment.
+More than $250 million in assets make up this ETF option.
+Investments are spread over three main territories: the United Kingdom, France, and Japan.

 It’s particularly notable for its high environmental ranking.
-It gets this thanks to cutting out all forms of fossil fuel, coal and gas investment from its portfolio.
+It gets this thanks to cutting out all forms of fossil fuel, coal, and gas investment from its portfolio.
 Investment is guaranteed to be completely green.

 Other forms of traditional “sin stocks” are guaranteed to be absent from investment here.
 This includes the tobacco and alcohol industries, adult and club entertainment, and any investment in weapons.